fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 The STUN specification [RFC5389] specifies 7 retransmission each one doubling in timeout starting with a 500ms retransmission time unless certain conditions are meant.
-This was only put in the RFC to make the IESG happy and is largely ignored and instead system do 7 retransmissions with a retransmission time starting at 100ms and doubling every retransmission up to a limit of TODO ms.
+This was only put in the RFC to make the IESG happy and is largely ignored and instead system several retransmissions (6 for Firefox, 8 for Chome) with a retransmission time starting at 100ms and doubling every retransmission up to a limit of 1600 ms for chrome where it stop increasing the time between retransmitions.

-The size of STUN packets can vary based on a variety of options selected but the packets being used by browser today are about 70 TODO bytes for the the requests.
+The size of STUN packets can vary based on a variety of options selected but the packets being used by browser today are about 70 bytes for the the requests.

 As the speed of the pacing is speeded up to 5ms, it increases the